New Life of Coffee - How to Recycle Used Coffee Grounds

 There are lots of products used coffee grounds can be upcycled into industrially.
 Here are just some of the examples that can be found online:

-- Baking flour for all kinds of baking and ready to eat snacks
+- Coffee oil for all kinds of food and beverage products

 - Clothing and shoes for a true coffee enthusiastic